MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application II: chameleon screening

-As for the general chameleon model, we perform a stacked analysis to study the constraining power of our method in the ideal situation.
-In Fig. \ref{fig:combinedfr} we plot the marginalized likelihood obtained by Monte-Carlo sampling over a combined lensing+dynamics likelihood of 10 halos.
+As for the general CS model, we perform a stacked analysis to study the constraining power of our method in the ideal situation.
+In Fig. \ref{fig:combinedfr} we plot the marginalised likelihood obtained by Monte-Carlo sampling over a combined lensing+internal kinematics likelihood of 10 haloes.
 The black-dashed, blue and red lines indicate different values of $\sigma_{r_{200}}/r_{200}$ in the lensing Gaussian, 10\% (black line) and 5\% (red line).
-The uncertainties on $r_s$ are fixed to 30\% and the correlation to $\rho=0.5$.
-The brown curve is obtained with 100 tracers considered in the \emph{MG-MAMPOSSt} fit in each of the 10 halos.
+The uncertainties on $r_\text{s}$ are fixed to 30\% and the correlation to $\rho=0.5$.
+The brown curve is obtained with 100 tracers considered in the \textsc{MG-MAMPOSSt} fit in each of the 10 haloes.

 For $\sigma_{r_{200}}= 0.1\,r_{200}$ and $\sigma_{r_{200}}= 0.05\,r_{200}$ the combined distributions are almost identical, indicating that the information which can be obtained with our method for this particular model is already saturated with $\sim 10$ galaxy clusters.
-This extends the results in Appendix A of Ref. \citet{Pizzuti19b} to the case of chameleon $f(R)$ gravity.
-For the reference analysis ($\sigma_{r_{200}}/r_{200}=0.1$ in the lensing distribution, red dotted line in of Fig. \ref{fig:combinedfr}) and 10 halos considered in the combined likelihood we obtain (in terms of $f_{R0}$):
+This extends the results in Appendix A of \citet{Pizzuti19b} to the case of chameleon $f(\mathcal{R})$ gravity.
+For the reference analysis ($\sigma_{r_{200}}/r_{200}=0.1$ in the lensing distribution, black dotted line in of Fig. \ref{fig:combinedfr}) and 10 haloes considered in the combined likelihood we obtain (in terms of $f_{\mathcal{R}0}$):

-When decreasing the number of tracers down to 100, the constraints become slightly weaker, $|f_{R0}|\le 3.24\times 10^{-5}$ at $2\sigma$, but still good if compared with the current cosmological constraints on $f(R)$.
-If the number of halos in the combined likelihood is extended up to 20, the constraints improve to $|f_{R0}|\le 1.79\times 10^{-5}$ and $|f_{R0}|\le 7.11\times 10^{-6}$ at $2\sigma$ for 100 tracers and 600 tracers in the \emph{MG-MAMPOSSt} fit, respectively.
+When decreasing the number of tracers down to 100, the constraints become slightly weaker, $|f_{\mathcal{R}0}|\le 3.24\times 10^{-5}$ at $2\sigma$, but still good if compared with the current cosmological constraints on $f(\mathcal{R})$.
+If the number of haloes in the combined likelihood is extended up to 20, the constraints improve to $|f_{\mathcal{R}0}|\le 1.79\times 10^{-5}$ and $|f_{\mathcal{R}0}|\le 7.11\times 10^{-6}$ at $2\sigma$ for 100 tracers and 600 tracers in the \textsc{MG-MAMPOSSt} fit, respectively.
 The results obtained varying the number of clusters considered in the analysis are listed in the last two columns of Table \ref{tab:Y}.

 As mentioned before, the bounds can be substantially tightened by considering a less efficient screening mechanism, i.e. a smaller-size halo.
-The blue curve in Fig. \ref{fig:combinedfr} is obtained for 10 halos with $r_{200}=1.5 \,\mpc$ and $r_s=0.3 \,\mpc$.
+The blue curve in Fig. \ref{fig:combinedfr} is obtained for 10 haloes with $r_{200}=1.4 \,\mpc$ and $r_\text{s}=0.33 \,\mpc$.
 In this case, the upper limits become